 New Commissioners Appointed to Historic England

-Culture Secretary John Whittingdale has appointed five new commissioners to Historic England.
-Nicholas Boys Smith and Paul Baker have been appointed for terms of 3 years, Neil Mendoza for 4 years and Rosemarie MacQueen and Charles O'Brien for terms of 5 years.
+Culture Secretary John Whittingdale has appointed 5 new commissioners to Historic England.
+Nicholas Boys Smith and Paul Baker have been appointed for terms of 3 years, Neil Mendoza for 4 years, and Rosemarie MacQueen and Charles O'Brien for terms of 5 years.

 Their respective skills in planning, modern architecture, architectural history, business and historic building regeneration and revival will complement the expertise of our staff and existing Commissioners at a very exciting time.
 They will all receive a very warm welcome."

 The Commission is the governing body of Historic England and has overall responsibility for the National Heritage Collection, which is managed by the English Heritage Trust on its behalf.